 MAINTENANCE & LONGEVITY: Once coated, the coating is easy to maintain.
 As long as the original coating is still intact, wash the surface with a mild dish soap and water, dry well, and recoat.
 It is best to recoat before any tarnish or oxidation is seen or at the first sight of slight color change.
-The longevity of the coating is dependent on proper application of the coating, it's environment, and general use and abuse.
+The longevity of the coating is dependent on proper application of the coating, its environment, and general use and abuse.

-SHELF LIFE OF COATING: Our Clear coating has an indefinite shelf life if stored in an air tight metal or glass container.
+SHELF LIFE OF COATING: Coating has an indefinite shelf life when stored in the closed, original container.
 Keep any extra coating for touch ups.
-We recommend cleaning the threads of the container before reattaching the lid.
-The Satin finish coating will settle, eventually becoming difficult to mix well due to the flatting agent.
+We recommend cleaning the threads of the container before reattaching the lid to avoid sticking.

 COATING REMOVAL: The coatings can be removed from unpainted metals with solvents like Xylene or a Xylene substitute or they can be removed mechanically by sanding for larger areas like copper roofs.
 Small items can be soaked in solvent.
 Wear personal protection.
 Wet a cloth or paper towels with the solvent completely.
 Move the wet cloth over the coated metal with light pressure.
 Rubbing hard is not advised.
-When the coating begins to "melt", wipe it up and off of the surface.
+When coating begins to "melt", wipe it up & off of the surface.
 Repeat until the coating is gone.